FirstWorldSlardar/telegram_bot/README.md

 **Installation :**

+**Conda useful command**
+-Install conda
+-Create a conda env from fil:
-conda env etc..
+$ conda env create -f env.yaml
-# !
-REWRITE !

-- Install the dependencies with a `pip install -r requirements.txt`
 - Create a secret.key file at the root with the secret Key of your bot in it
 - Create a file named "sqlite.db" at the root
-- Start your bot with `python main.py`
+- Start your bot with:
+$ ./bot.sh

+To update the env.yaml, just launch command:
+$ ./save_env.sh

 **Bot Commands:**